verboompj/arc_kubernetes/arc_for_azure_migrate.md

 The rule consists of "routing logic" in this case for Performance Counters to Log Analytics , see `View Data Sources` The rule also triggers the deploymant of the AMA Agent for all selected Resources.
 Click `Resources` to find the server selected.

+Try not to modify this auto generated rule, again if you want to capture more info, create an additional DCR.

 <br><br>
 ![](https://github.com/verboompj/arc_kubernetes/blob/main/pictures/ARC_Mon6.png)
 <br><br>